-In this post, I show the process of making this quilt: A rose and experimentation with quilting materials
+In this post, I show the process of making the quilt out of a pattern I talked about earlier: A rose and experimentation with quilting materials

 This is a pattern I’ve made for my mother.
 Prior to this one, I made an owl shoulder bag.
 That one went well and I got positive feedback so I decided to make another pattern.
 Also, I love to do as much as possible myself when I make things.
 I notice that my brains are very happy with the challenge of turning a drawing into a quilt pattern.
 Even more so in this case because my mother said it was very ambitious and would be tricky.
 That were exactly the challenging words needed.
 This rose design I made for my mother as a thank you for teaching me to quilt and to let me use all of her fabrics.
 I have a very lovely mom.